rfjakob/gocryptfs/README.md

 v0.7.1, 2016-01-09
 * Make the `build.bash` script compatible with Go 1.3
-* Disable fallocate on OSX (system call not availabe)
+* Disable fallocate on OSX (system call not available)
 * Introduce pre-built binaries for Fedora 23 and Debian 8

 v0.7, 2015-12-20